vegaprotocol/vega.xyz/content/background/_index.md

 31 October, 2019: San Francisco

 Vega co-hosted an interactive market making workshop for beginners who wanted to learn more about trading on both centralised and decentralised marketplaces by using.simulated marketplcae.
-The event was run by [Tamlyn Rudolph](https://twitter.com/RudolphTamlyn) and NAME FROM cryptocurrency trading and tech firm [Fractal Wealth](http://www.fractalwealth.com/).
+The event was run by [Tamlyn Rudolph](https://twitter.com/RudolphTamlyn) and Carson Cook, PhD, from cryptocurrency trading and tech firm [Fractal Wealth](http://www.fractalwealth.com/).

 **Do Blockchains Dream of Cryptographic Sheep?**